Kidnapping was a lucrative crime in antebellum America...

 Preview of an extra feature from the Blu-ray disc of 12 Years A Slave, which includes me.

 My name is David Fiske, and I have done a lot of research on Northup's life after he regained his freedom.
+(Cathy Dede, with the Glens Falls Chronicle, has called me the "chronicler of all things Solomon Northup.")
 After the publication of his book, he spoke rather extensively at various places throughout the Northeast (see a list of his appearances).

-There is also pretty good evidence that he was involved with the Underground Railroad in Vermont, helping other blacks to become free [View two letters that mention his involvement (click on Digital Content)].
-Sadly, it appears that he had financial problems as time went on, and the circumstances of his death are unknown.
+There is strong evidence that he was involved with the Underground Railroad in Vermont, helping other blacks to become free [View two letters that mention his involvement (click on Digital Content)].
+Sadly, it appears that he had financial problems as time went on, and concrete information about his later life (other than his involvement with the underground railroad) is lacking.
+The circumstances of his death are unknown (though various scenarios have been suggested, but they are not supported by firm evidence).

-My 2012 book Solomon Northup: His Life Before and After Slavery (2012) (no longer in print) contained information about what Northup's life was like before he was kidnapped, and after his return to New York.
+My 2012 book Solomon Northup: His Life Before and After Slavery (2012) (no longer in print, but at least one signed copy is available from The Village Booksmith in Hudson Falls, NY) contained information about what Northup's life was like before he was kidnapped, and after his return to New York.
 In 2013, a book (described at the top of this page) was published, which I co-authored with Clifford Brown and Rachel Seligman, and that book incorporates the information from my earlier work.